 SQL Prompt not only will format your code exactly as you want, but will also help you switch quickly to an alternative style, or to apply exceptions to certain parts of a SQL script, where your preferred style isn't what's required.
 Read more

-Having untrusted or disabled FOREIGNKEY or CHECK constraints in your databases will degrade data consistency and integrity and can cause query performance problems.
+Having untrusted or disabled FOREIGN KEY or CHECK constraints in your databases will degrade data consistency and integrity and can cause query performance problems.
 Phil Factor explains how to detect these and other table-related issues, during development, before they cause trouble further down the line.
 Read more

-Phil Factor offers a clever way to report on a SQL Server intrusion, with a query that shows a full narrative description of all the security-related changes that have been detected by a set of SQL Monitor custom metrics.
+Phil Factor offers a clever way to report on a SQL Server intrusion, with a query that shows a full narrative description of all the security-related changes that have been detected by a set of Redgate Monitor custom metrics.
 Read more

 The best way to learn how to protect your databases from SQL Injection is to to see it in action and confront its consequences.
-This article tells the story of an attack on a vulnerable SQL Server REST interface, explaining how the attack unfolds, the mistakes that made it possible, and SQL Monitor's role as the 'canary in the mine'.
+This article tells the story of an attack on a vulnerable SQL Server REST interface, explaining how the attack unfolds, the mistakes that made it possible, and Redgate Monitor's role as the 'canary in the mine'.
 Read more

 Phil Factor provides the basis for a Database Continuous Integration process, using SQL Change Automation to build the latest database, and then SQL Clone to distribute it to the various team-based servers that need it.
 Having honed the process, you can run it every time someone commits a database change.
 Read more